BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

 // employee.c file

 void employee_set_age(struct Employee* employee, int newAge) {
-	// Cast to pointer and set it's value, the compiler should optimize this for you *(int*)&employee->age = newAge;
+	// Cast away the const and set it's value, the compiler should optimize this for you *(int*)&employee->age = newAge;
 }
 ```